To check train times & fares within Switzerland, use the Swiss Railways website www.sbb.ch.

 Option 3, Zurich to Vienna using the Bregenz-Vienna new generation Nightjet - a useful alternative

-If the direct sleeper is sold out or you find fares too expensive, this is a great alternative which is often cheaper.
-And you get to experience a new generation Nightjet.
-The inexpensive privacy of the new-generation mini cabins is reason enough on its own!
+If the direct sleeper is sold out or fares are expensive, this is a great alternative which is often cheaper.
+And it's a new generation Nightjet with inexpensive private mini cabins, reason enough to take this option!

 New-generation Nightjet train